ericsonga/APCSAReview/_sources/Tests/test5.rst

    :correct: b
    :feedback_a: This would be true if we called mystery(2).
    :feedback_b: The argument is 4 so will have 4 recursive calls and then return 3 when we get to mystery(1).
 Each call will multiply our result by 3, so you can think of this as 3^n where n is this functions' argument.
-   :feedback_c: This value will only get returned when we call mystery(1), since we won't have recursive calls.
+   :feedback_c: This value will only get returned when we call mystery(1), since we won't have any recursive calls.
    :feedback_d: This value will only get returned when we call mystery(5).
    :feedback_e: This value will only get return when we called mystery(3).
 If you got this value you probably did an extra recursive call.